zadziarnouski-taras/zadziarnouski-taras/README.md

 ## 👨💻 About me

 Junior Software Engineer with more than year of development experience (no commertial).
-I have excellent knowledge in backend development on Java.
+I have excellent theoretical knowledge of Java Core (SE) and Java EE.
 I have successfully developed several of my pet-projects.

 ### Key points
 * Key skill Java backend development

 ## 🛠️ Technical Stack